 API & Third-Party Integrations

-From cloud storage to social media integrations, payment gateways, and more, there are several third-party integrations that you need to consider when understanding how to create a music app.
+From cloud storage to social media integrations, payment gateways, and more, there are several third-party integrations that you need to consider when understanding the cost to build a music streaming app.

 Security Measures